nic-gibson/xproc-tools/README.md

 #### Integration with other modules ####

-This module was specifically written with the [threaded-xslt.xpl][] module in mind.
+This module was specifically written with the _ccproc:threaded-xslt_ step in mind.
 When used with that module, the `item` elements will reference stylesheets.
-The [threaded-xslt.xpl][]  module is aware of the metadata attributes discussed above and they are converted to XSLT parameters and passed to the stylesheets when they evaluated.
+The _ccproc:threaded-xslt_ step  module is aware of the metadata attributes discussed above and they are converted to XSLT parameters and passed to the stylesheets when they evaluated.

 ## threaded-xslt.xpl ##